OpenNebula/docs/source/advanced_components/application_flow_and_auto-scaling/appflow_use_cli.rst

 Configure Dynamic Networks
 --------------------------------------------------------------------------------

-A Service Role has a :ref:`Virtual Machine Template <vm_guide>` assigned.
+Each Service Role has a :ref:`Virtual Machine Template <vm_guide>` assigned.
 The VM Template will define the capacity, disks, and network interfaces.
 But instead of using the Virtual Networks set in the VM Template, the Service Template can define a set of dynamic networks.

 |oneflow-templates-net-1|